Singapore stock prediction (SGX): the honest numbers and why it lands near a coin flip

 So when I describe a name like an S-REIT or one of the major banks, I'm using it as a structural example of this dynamic β not as a pick.
 The point is the category behaviour, not the ticker.

 This is the whole reason I built the brand around radical honesty.
 Plenty of AI stock tools quietly bury their losers β I wrote about that pattern in why most AI stock-picking tools are lying.
-I'd rather show you a 42% and explain the market structure behind it than show you a polished number I can't stand behind.
+I'd rather show you a coin flip and explain the market structure behind it than show you a polished number I can't stand behind.
 If you want the full breakdown of how the model is built, scored, and verified, it's all on the methodology page.

 This article is educational content about machine learning and market structure.
 It is not financial advice, not a recommendation to buy or sell any Singapore-listed or other security, and not directed at any individual's circumstances.
 Trading Agent is a quantitative research tool operated by WU Capital Limited (New Zealand).